RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.220.18b:
+   - NEW: Report both rx and tx rates on wifi connections
+   - FIXED: Handle cases where the wireless driver returns a speed of -1
+   - FIXED: Removed rssi retrieval retries, as it would make the first access to the wireless page take forever if you had multiple connected clients.
+            You will have to manually refresh the page the first time you access it if the RSSI is reported as "??".

 3.0.0.4.220.18:
    - NEW: Added OpenVPN logging verbosity setting (vpn_loglevel, must be manually set to a value between 0 and 15, with 3 being the default).